samcheyette/resource-rational-games/README.md

 The players are trying to find an assignment to the variables that satisfies all the constraints.
 When the systems are large, people must be clever about how they structure their problem-solving strategies.
 The model is designed to capture 1) when  people make errors; 2) how people decide which constraints to tackle; 3) how people reason about the likely consequences of evaluating particular constraints in order to avoid making errors.

-The Program-Based contains work in progress (don't judge the code) on a program that generates constraint games.
+The Program-Based folder contains work in progress (don't judge the code) on probabilistic programs for approximately reasoning about the "likelihood" implied by sets of constraints.